gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/actobotics.rst

   Note that with the 25% off FTC team discount, Actobotics can be cheaper than TETRIX.
   The only cheaper build system is REV.
 * The :term:`belts <HTD Belt>` from ServoCity are not great.
-  It is recommended that `belts <HTD Belt>` are purchased from vendors other than ServoCity.
+It is recommended that :term:`belts <HTD Belt>` are purchased from vendors other than ServoCity.
   This may necessitate 3D printed belt pulleys and other parts, which is more difficult for newer teams.
   There also isn’t a large amount of space inside the channel for a belt or